-For prospective parents, the adoption process is an exciting (and slightly scary) time.
+The adoption process is an exciting (and slightly scary) time.
 Preparing financially can help you feel prepared and ready to focus on the newest member of your family.
 Good luck!

-Please note, changes in tax laws may occur at any time and could have substantial impact upon each person’s situation.
+Changes in tax laws may occur at any time and could have substantial impact upon each person’s situation.
 You should discuss tax or legal matters with the appropriate professional.